 The phrase “spirit of the law” is interesting.
 It touches on something beyond the material, something known in our hearts and something beyond an individual rule.
 The phrase suggests a surrendering of the small picture to the greater perspective that is not attached only to the letter, or only to technical “evidence”.

-But how can we hold a sense of such noble intuition in a world where “evidence based” logic (often skewed) is the only allowed basis, and feelings about things – about people or spirit are seen as irrelevant, or illegal points?
+But how can we hold a sense of such noble intuition in a world where “evidence based” logic (often skewed) is the only allowed basis, and feelings about things – about people or spirit are seen as vague, irrelevant, or illegal points?